SPEAK WITH AN EXPERT

 The calling card of pinched nerves is radicular pain.
 Radicular pain follows the exact route of the affected nerve into the lower extremity.
 When the root of a pinched nerve becomes inflamed, the result is radiculitis.
 Radiculitis is known for causing “pins and needles” sensations as well as numbness and sharp pains.
 Due to the vast, complicated nature of the central nervous system, pinched nerves are often the result of other existing conditions.

-A pinched nerve is, at its core, is a symptom of a bigger issue; herniated discs, sciatica, bulging discs, disc degeneration, osteoarthritis, and even bone spurs have been known to cause pinched or impinged nerves.
+A pinched nerve is, at its core, a symptom of a bigger issue; herniated discs, sciatica, bulging discs, disc degeneration, osteoarthritis, and even bone spurs have been known to cause pinched or impinged nerves.

 The pain, numbness, tingling, and “pins and needles” sensation associated with a pinched nerve is typically felt in the arms and legs as it follows the route of the specific nerve that is pinched.
 The most common symptoms associated with pinched nerves occur due to: